Marine & Shipbuilders Local 506 Pension Plan

 BOARD OF TRUSTEES

 The plan is managed by six Trustees appointed by the Union.
 The Trustees decide what the benefits of the plan will be and under what terms the benefits will be paid, consistent with applicable legislation and the terms of the collective agreement which apply to the plan.
-They appoint an investment manager to invest the fund and an actuary to value the liabilities and assets of the Plan at least once in every three years.
 The Trustees are:

 - Shawn Sly - Chairman